BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 * Seeds can be transferred onto or off of the device using BIP-39.
 * More than half-a-dozen wallets are interoperable with Passport.
 * Some interoperability is managed through Uniform Resources (URs) such as `ur:bytes` and `ur:psbt`.
-* Electronics, assembly, and software is [open source](https://docs.foundationdevices.com/en/open-source).
+* Electronics, assembly, and software is [open source](https://docs.foundationdevices.com/en/open-source) and code in binary is [reproducible](https://walletscrutiny.com/hardware/passport/).

 **Cons:**